-Drivers should also be aware that RCMP and CPOs follow up on Traffic Vehicle Notices; if notices are not complied with, the follow-up ticket carries a fine of $233 and four demerit points.
-Those tickets are issued under Section 58 of the Alberta Highway Traffic Act (Use of Highway and Rules of the Road Regulation).
+Drivers should also be aware that RCMP and CPOs follow up on Traffic Vehicle Notices; if notices are not complied with, the follow-up ticket carries a fine of $233.
+Those tickets are issued under Section 66(5)(a)of the Traffic Safety Act.

 “Some vehicle noise is normal and to be expected in cities, but RCMP want to remind everyone that excessive noise is not acceptable,” Turner says.
 “Your right to make noise ends at the point where it infringes on others’ ability to enjoy the outdoors or to get a decent night’s sleep.”

 Vehicle noise complaints include revving at intersections, accelerating too quickly, excessively loud stereos or vehicles with modified exhaust systems.
 RCMP and Community Peace Officers apply these sections of the Traffic Safety Act when addressing vehicle noise complaints: